Cambria County fair organizers prepare for comeback

 The American Legion Cambria County Fair 2021 Premium Books, containing rules and entry forms for all departments, can be picked up at the fair office and downloaded from the fair website at cambriacofair.com.

-New this year will be Power Wheels Demo Derby for children 3 to 8 years old, rabbit hopping and a youth and pee-wee division for antique farm equipment.
+New this year will be a Power Wheels Demo Derby for children 3 to 8 years old, rabbit-hopping and a youth and pee-wee division for antique farm equipment.

 Fair coordinator Jannalee Schilling said youth obtain “lifelong skills” from participating in the fair.